The basics of building a personal brand with webinars

 3. Engage with your audience

 Webinars are interactive by default.
-You can engage with your audience by answering their questions in real-time, launch pop-quizzes, or share a deal, etc. All this allows you to build a strong, one-on-one relationship with your audience that further strengthens your personal brand.
+You can engage with your audience by answering their questions in real-time, launch pop-quizzes, or share a deal, etc. All this allows you to build a strong, one-on-one relationship with your audience that further strengthens your personal brand awareness.

 4. Build your community